 If you walk into any dueling piano bar in the country and look onstage, you’ll see two pianos.
 But they’re not real pianos (unless you’re at the Shout!
 House in San Diego ? that’s the only set in the industry left).
 They are what dueling piano players call shells? hollow cases shaped like a piano.
 Inside the shell sits a keyboard.
 Some dueling piano bars supply professional studio keyboards (like the Yamaha CP300) while some private dueling piano vendors use Casio Privia models for easy and flexible.
 Ask any piano player how his hands would feel after playing rock and roll constantly for 4 hours?
 They would much prefer a keyboard that sounds like a piano.
 Plus there is much more flexibility in transport as well as sound quality (no extra microphones needed under the lid).

 There are actually dueling piano players that have started their own companies manufacturing piano shells to the general public.
-If you’ve ever thought of purchasing a piano, check out these options first ? in the case of a baby grand piano, that decision could save you tens of thousands of dollars.
+If you’ve ever thought of purchasing a piano, check out these options first instead of a real baby grand piano.
+That decision could save you thousands of dollars (and headaches in moving!).

 Premier Piano Shows uses a line-array system called the HK Elements (similar to Bose’s L1 but arguably better) which distributes sound equally throughout a venue room.
 Most speakers are unidirectional and therefore, people in the front will be blasted by the sound, while people in the back may have a hard time hearing.
 Our system prevents that from happening and ensures that everyone in the room can hear the show, loud (yet comfortable) enough to be involved and engaged if desired (why anyone wouldn’t desire is hard to imagine!).